BrendanNolan/obsidian/vim.md

+# Repeating Inserts

+- In normal mode, just type the number, followed by what you wish to insert, followed by escape.
+For example, to insert `10` `space` characters, you can do the following in `normal` mode:
+  `10i<Space><Esc>` .

+# Incrementing/Decrementing En-Masse

+- Hilight the range of numbers you want to increment (e.g. you have ten lines that all just contain `0`) and then type `g<Ctrl-a>`.

+# Marks

+- To make a mark, just type `m` followed by a capital letter naming the mark (you can type a small letter but the mark will then be local to the file).
+To go to the mark, type a backtick followed by the mark name.

 # Macros

 ## Editing a macro:

 - Use `:new` to open a new throwaway buffer
-- Use `:put a` to put the contents of the register (`a` in this example) into the buffer
+- Use `"ap` to put the contents of the register (`a` in this example) into the buffer
-- Edit the macro however you want
+- Edit the macro however you want.
+In particular, if you wish to add keysequences like `Enter` or `Ctrl-x` etc., you can type `Ctrl-v` (in insert mode) and then type key sequence you want and vim will add the appropriate escape sequence.
 - Use `"ayy` to yank the line back into the buffer (`a` in this example)
 - Use `:q!` to close the throwaway buffer